-Then back in the late 80’s I heard about our British big cats and immediately contacted the local big cat expert in Leicestershire, David Spencer who has sadly since passed away.
+Then back in the late 80’s I heard about our British big cats and immediately contacted the local big cat expert in Leicestershire (David Spencer) who has sadly since passed away.
 He became a fantastic friend and mentor and taught me a great deal about our large British felines.
 However, despite all I learned and all the reports I read regarding these elusive creatures, I still felt there was something missing.

-Since beginning BeastWatch U.K. Search & Rescue operation, which is predominantly run by exotic keepers for the benefit of exotic keepers, we’ve seen successes and failures and although it touches our hearts when we see the gratitude on the owners faces when we do succeed. it saddens us greatly when we fail.
+Since beginning BeastWatch U.K. Search & Rescue Operation, which is predominantly run by exotic keepers for the benefit of exotic keepers, we’ve seen successes and failures and although it touches our hearts when we see the gratitude on the owner’s faces when we do succeed. it saddens us greatly when we fail.

-BeastWatch UK (BWUK) relies totally upon donations to purchase capture equipment and travel, so if you can help in any way, even the smallest of donations will get us closer to our goal, and larger donations will get us there quicker.
+BeastWatch UK (BWUK) relies totally upon donations to purchase this capture equipment and travel, so if you can help in any way, even the smallest of donations will get us closer to our goal, and larger donations will get us there quicker.